w3f/polkadot-wiki/docs/general/polkadot-v1.md

   secondary market options to ensure the usage of "second-hand" blockspace.

 Polkadot has been designed around those core blockspace principles.
-However, its design can be further improved.
-Tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to
+However, its design can be further improved such that the tasks which are currently managed on the relay chain, such as balances transfers, staking, and governance, can be delegated to
 [system parachains](../learn/learn-system-chains.md) to increase flexibility and to focus the use of the relay-chain to provide shared security and interoperability.
 Blockspace is only accessible through slot auctions, but an auction winner has access to a "freighter of blocks" regardless it is